commenthol/date-holidays-parser/docs/specification.md

 A holiday might start in the afternoon of a given day ` HH:MM` but on a different time for another weekday.

-Rule: `MM-DD HH:MM if weekday then HH:MM`
+Rule: `MM-DD HH:MM if <weekday> then HH:MM`

+Where:
+- `<weekday>` Sunday, Monday, Tuesday, Wednesday, Thursday, Friday, Saturday

 **Examples**:
-- `12-31 14:00 if sunday then 00:00` holiday starts at 14h on December 31st but if December 31st falls on a Sunday start date will be 00:00
+- `12-31 14:00 if Sunday then 00:00` holiday starts at 14h on December 31st but if December 31st falls on a Sunday start date will be 00:00

 ### Changes to different weekday from a given fixed Date